 - o Increase diversity The new Face is included in the RIB entry, if the computed cost k helps to increase diversity of the name prefix.
-For instance the new cost k is higher than the average costs already stored for that name prefix, affected by a configured diversity constant. - o Downward Path Criterion It is a non-equal cost multi-path logic that is guaranteed to be loop-free.
-Based on the Downward Path Criterion, the X faces (the maximum number X of desirable faces can be defined by configuration) to be considered for a name prefix include the one with the lowest cost k plus X-1 faces that have a cost k lower than the cost that the current node has itself to the name prefix. - o Downward Path Criterion extension Also considers any face over which the name prefix can be reached with a cost k equal to the cost that the current node has itself to the name prefix.
-To avoid packet from looping back, there is the need to add a tiebreaker, which assures that traffic only crosses one direction of equal-cost links. - 2.4.3.
-FIB Update with Face Ranking a large set of neighbors, as is the case of an opportunistic network.
+For instance the new cost k is higher than the average costs already stored for that name prefix, affected by a configured diversity constant.
+This is include all neighbors with cost = trunc (100/V''), such that 1/V'' Avr (Costs in RIB for N) > X (predefined value). - o Downward Path Criterion It is a non-equal cost multi-path logic that is guaranteed to be loop-free.
+Based on the Downward Path Criterion, the X faces (the maximum number X of desirable faces can be defined by configuration) to be considered for a name prefix include the one with the lowest cost k plus X-1 faces that have a cost k lower than the cost that the current node has itself to the name prefix.
+This is include X neighbors with cost = trunc(100/V''), such that cost is the lowest value of 1/V'' or trunc(100/V''), such that cost is the lowest value of trunc(100/V''). - o Downward Path Criterion extension Also considers any face over which the name prefix can be reached with a cost k equal to the cost that the current node has itself to the name prefix.
+To avoid packet from looping back, there is the need to add a tiebreaker, which assures that traffic only crosses one direction of equalcost links.
+This is, include X neighbors with cost = trunc (100/V''), such that cost is the lowest value of 1/V'' or cost <=1/ V.